Story of My Life (One Direction song): Composition

 "Story of My Life" is an acoustic folktronica song with indie folk elements.
 It runs for four minutes and five seconds.
 Idolator compared the song to the works of Ed Sheeran, Coldplay, and Mumford & Sons.
-The song is written and recorded in E-flat major.
+The song is written and recorded in E♭ major.
 According to musicnotes.com, the song runs at 120 beats per minute.
 This song was mixed by Joe Zook.

 Critical reception

 The song was met with critical acclaim.
 Sam Lanksy of Idolator called the song "surprisingly great" and noted it was a "mature midpoint" between the group's signature "rollicking pop-rock confection[s]" and "dreary ballads".
 Lanksy additionally called the song "merciful" and complimented it for using alternative-folk influences without "smell[ing] like spilled beer".
 Amy Sciarretto of PopCrush gave the song 4 out of 5 stars, calling it a "contemplative, acoustic guitar-driven song" and complimenting it for being "more memorable" than any of the group's previous works.
 Sciarretto noted that the song would resonate with listeners of many different ages and showed that One Direction "isn't just a boy band"; although noted the song was not as "crazy catchy" as their previous songs.
 Lauren Wheeler of TheCelebrityCafe.com gave the song 5 out of 5 stars, noting that the lyrics were "reflective" and "much deeper than some of their bigger hits."
 Wheeler added that the song showed that One Direction "not only have range, but also have matured through their music."
-It is often cited as one of the band's best songs.

 Chart performance

 On 31 October 2013, the song debuted at number one on the Irish Singles Chart, becoming One Direction's fourth number-one single in Ireland.
 The song also debuted at number one in New Zealand, becoming both their second number-one debut and single on the New Zealand Singles Chart.
 It reached number two in the UK, kept off the top by Lily Allen's cover of "Somewhere Only We Know".
 In Australia, the song debuted at number three on the ARIA Charts and has since been certified Gold.

 In the United States, it charted at number six, giving the band their fourth U.S. top ten single.
 It has charted in the top 15 for 19 weeks, seven of those in the top 10, and has become the band's second-highest selling single in the U.S. after their debut single "What Makes You Beautiful" (2011).
 The song also reached number one on the Adult Pop Songs chart, becoming One Direction's first number one on a U.S. airplay chart.
 It has sold 2.8 million digital copies in the U.S. as of June 2016.

 Following Liam Payne's death in October 2024, the song saw a surge in sales and streams.
 The Official Charts Company showed "Story of My Life" place at number 21 on the UK Midweek Singles Chart.
-It re-entered the UK Singles Chart Top 100, on 25 October 2024, at number 9.
+It re-entered the UK Singles Chart Top 100 at number 9 on 25 October 2024.